コンテンツにスキップ

 (Mayuko Niimura/Jazz Cafe Chigusa)

-2013.
-Jazz cafe Chigusa established CHIGUSA Records to commemorate the 100th anniversary of the birth of founder Mamoru Yoshida.
-At the same time, the " Chigusa Award " was established to discover and recognize excellent new musicians once a year, inheriting Mamoru Yoshida's desire to "bring up young jazz musicians in Japan."
+In 2013, Jazz Cafe Chigusa established CHIGUSA Records to commemorate the 100th anniversary of the birth of its founder, Mamoru Yoshida.
+At the same time, the Chigusa Award was established to discover and award outstanding new talent once a year, carrying on Yoshida's desire to "nurture young jazz musicians in Japan."

-While there are many long-running jazz competitions nationwide, the Chigusa Award may be a young competition in its sixth year.
-However, the purpose of the foundation is Mamoru Yoshida's extraordinary love for jazz and his passionate support for young musicians.
+While there are many long-running jazz competitions across the country, the Chigusa Award may be a young competition, only in its sixth year.
+However, the purpose of its establishment is a story of Yoshida Mamoru's extraordinary love for jazz and his passionate support for young musicians.

-After the war, the occupying forces rushed to Yokohama, and US military facilities were built one after another in the town.
-At the same time, jazz became a big boom, and the number of young Japanese players performing at camps and nightclubs increased rapidly.
-It is said that band members flocked to Chigusa , which always stocked the latest hot records, and became a hangout spot.
+After the war, occupying forces flooded into Yokohama, and American military facilities were built one after another in the city.
+At the same time, jazz became a huge boom, and the number of young Japanese musicians performing at camps and nightclubs increased dramatically.
+Chigusa , which always stocked the latest hot records, became a popular hangout spot for musicians.

-Before long, the number of American military clubs decreased, and the number of performances by Japanese bandmen gradually decreased.
-As more and more jazz musicians came to Japan from America, the home of jazz, the opportunities for Japanese players to perform gradually became limited.
+Eventually, the number of US military clubs decreased, and the number of performance jobs for Japanese band members gradually decreased.
+As jazz musicians from the United States began to come to Japan one after another, the opportunities for Japanese musicians to perform gradually became limited.

-It was a very difficult time for young Japanese jazzmen who wanted to learn more about the essence of jazz and pursue their own sound.
+This was becoming a very difficult time for young Japanese jazz musicians who wanted to learn more about the essence of jazz and pursue their own sound.

-Meanwhile, Mamoru Yoshida, who saw young and unknown players continuing to go to Chigusa , listening to the sound of records for hours and working hard to play, found a concert venue and set up a concert.
-I was watching He may have seen himself as a young musician who was earnest and dedicated to jazz, and was chasing his dreams together.
-He has been called a "strange guy," a "stubborn old man," and a "scary guy!", but it is no exaggeration to say that his dedication to his activities laid the foundation for the development of jazz in Japan.
+Meanwhile, Yoshida Mamoru, who watched young, unknown musicians continue to frequent Chigusa , listening intently to records for hours and working hard to play, took care of them in various ways, such as finding venues and organizing concerts.
+Perhaps he saw himself in these young musicians, who were single-minded and serious about jazz, and pursued his dreams together with them.
+He was also called an "eccentric," "a stubborn old man," and "scary!" but it is no exaggeration to say that his dedicated work laid the foundation for the development of jazz in Japan.

-Recruitment for the 6th primary selection started on July 1st.
-The second selection will be held live and will be held at Jazz Spot Dolphy in October.
+Applications for the sixth round of selection began on July 1st.
+The second round of selection will be a live performance and is scheduled to be held at Jazz Spot Dolphy in October.

 https://chigusa-records.jimdo.com/